 Dr. Boorin’s research interest has focused on the mental health of children.
 Her master’s degree thesis from Hunter was entitled ‘The relationship of self-esteem and locus of control for the hospitalized child psychiatric client” where she received the Shuster Award for Outstanding Thesis.
 During her training for her PhD at Yale, she worked on research projects at Yale Child Study Center involving children with a diagnosis of autism, parent training, psychopharmacology, and cardiometabolic monitoring for children treated with psychiatric medication.
 Her dissertation is entitled ‘Cardiometabolic Side Effects of Risperidone in Children with Autism’.

-Boorin, S. & Keltner, N. (publication 2020).
+Boorin, S. & Keltner, N. (2021).
 Neurobiology and neurophysiology of behavioral/psychiatric disorders.
 In Yearwood, E.L., Pearson, G.S. & Newland, J.A.
 Child and Adolescent Behavioral Health: A Resource for Advanced Psychiatric and Primary Care Practitioners in Nursing, 2nd Ed.
 Wiley-Blackwell: Iowa.

 Boorin, S. (2020).
 Antipsychotics (2nd edition).
 In Volkmar, F. Editor in Chief, Encyclopedia of Autism Spectrum Disorders.
 Springer: New York.

 Scahill, L., Jeon, S., Boorin, S. J., McDougle, C. J., Aman, M. G., Dziura, J., … Vitiello, B. (2016).
 Weight Gain and Metabolic Consequences of Risperidone in Young Children with Autism Spectrum Disorder.
 Journal of the American Academy of Child and Adolescent Psychiatry, 55(5), 415-423.
 DOI: 10.1016/j.jaac.2016.02.016